 In Spring 2017 we will hold 4 sessions on Wednesday evenings from late January through mid-March.
 These sessions will be held 7pm at the MSU Main Library.

-Each session will begin with a lecture from a scholar, followed by smaller group book discussions, and ending with questions and answers.
+Each session will begin with a short lecture from a scholar, followed by smaller group book discussions, and ending with questions and answers.
 The smaller group discussions will be facilitated by MSU graduate students.

 Participants are encouraged to read the book ahead of time, and attend as many sessions as possible.